SyedShagufta/Accenture-Primer-Preparation/README.md

 Sharpen your coding skills by participating in coding contests focusing on Python and MySQL.
 Solve real-world problems, compete with others, and enhance your problem-solving abilities.

-## Progress Tracking
+## Progress Tracking ✨🎉

-To track your learning journey and stay accountable, regularly update the 'Progress.md' file in the repository.
+To track my learning journey and stay accountable, I regularly update the files in the repository.
 Document milestones achieved, challenges faced, and future goals to ensure a systematic and organized approach to your preparation.

 Feel free to use the repository's Issues section for any queries or discussions related to your preparation.
 Good luck on your Accenture Primer test preparation journey! 🚀

+## Copyrights ©️

+© 2023 Syed Shagufta Noval.
+All rights reserved.